cjw612/Flood_Analysis/README.md

     *Sample snapshot of the final dataframe*

 - ### Visualization
   The final dataframe is exported and imported to Tableau to build the dynamic dashboard.
-The result of the dashboard is presented in the link embeded in the following thumbnail with more actions available such as filtering out different years:
+The result of the dashboard is presented in the link embedded in the following thumbnail with more actions available such as filtering out different years:

   [![Dashboard](https://public.tableau.com/static/images/Ta/TaiwanFloodMapVisalization/Dashboard/1.png)](https://public.tableau.com/views/TaiwanFloodMapVisalization/Dashboard)